loki-cmyk/umamusume-sweepy/README.md

 # Sweepy — /vg/'s Uma Musume Bot

 This is a fork for Sweepy with a rewrite taken from [waivegames-oss/umamusume-sweepy](https://github.com/waivegames-oss/umamusume-sweepy).
 I'm not pulling in most upstream Sweepy changes by default since most of the time the changes are broken and untested.
 Feature parity may be delayed or I may not even pull in some changes made if they're too low quality.
 Half the time you're better off not updating from the upstream repo.
+I'm 100% skipping the attempted ADB/U2 refactoring work from the upstream because it is completely broken.

 Turn on auto-use items for MANT or the bot will break.
 You need to adjust the configurations as well but I don't have any good recommendations.
 Enable `log_training_data` in `config.yaml` and use `analyze_trainings.py` to see what it's doing.